OverlayCS/NetSanity/README.md

 # NetSanity Anti-Cheat

-**NetSanity** is a hardline, low-latency anti-cheat framework built for competitive, multiplayer games.
+**NetSanity** is a hardline, low-latency anti-cheat framework built for competitive, multiplayer games mainly in VR its will still work in PC but my be less affective.
 Designed to detect and eliminate cheaters with ruthless efficiency, NetSanity doesn’t play nice—**it kicks, bans, and reports on sight**.

 > 🧠 *“Cheat once, get flagged.
 Cheat twice, get banned.
 NetSanity doesn’t forgive.”*
 ---